pivotal-cf/pivotal-ui/CONTRIBUTING.md

    [component dependencies](#component-dependencies) for more info).

-1. For CSS components: if you add any new image or font assets to any CSS packages, you will need to restart your development server (rerun `gulp`) to see those additions.
+1. For CSS components: if you add any new image or font assets to any CSS packages, you will need to restart your development server (rerun `gulp dev`) to see those additions.

 1. [Document your component](#documenting-components) in the styleguide and the